harishraju55/netcdf-explorer/README.md

 Please remember application is still in developement state.

-Make sure you have NodeJS and Python installed on your machine.
+* Make sure you have NodeJS and Python installed on your machine.

-Clone the project.
+* Clone the project.

-Naviagte to the project directory.
+* Naviagte to the project directory.

-Run this command: npm install && npm start
+* Run this command: npm install && npm start

-Use a sample netCDF wrfout file: https://www.ncl.ucar.edu/Applications/Data/
+Use a sample netCDF wrfout file, You can find one here: https://www.ncl.ucar.edu/Applications/Data/

 ### Technology stack - Electron and Python